ibm-cloud-docs/cephaas/block-volume-storage-cli-reference.md

 **Aliases:** cert-upload, crtu

 **Parameters to provide:**
-* **--instanceid**: The service instance id.
-Required.
+* The service instance identifier.
+	* Flag: `--instanceid INSTANCEID`

-* **--body**: The request body containing the S3 TLS certificate.
+* The request body containing the S3 TLS certificate.
 The body must be in string format with single quotes at the beginning and end of all cert data.
-Required.
+	* Flag: `--body BODY`

-#### Retrieve certificate details
+### Retrieve certificate details
 {: #ic-sds-retrieve-cert-details}

 Retrieves the S3 SSL certificate expiration date and status.